Dev1an/Woordjes/Readme.md

 - View words of a list
 - Add words to a list
 - Remove words from a list
-- Present word in full screen on a second monitor
+- Present word in full screen on a second monitor (via AirPlay or HDMI cable)
 - Synchronize all words inside a private iCloud database in realtime

  ![iOS](Screenshots/iOS.PNG)